Lamb Teriyaki Teppanyaki

 This recipe had a bite.
-They had some lovely looking recipes on the menu there so I may be tempted to investigate buying their recent recipe book, as I do love noodle dishes.
+Wagamama’s had some lovely-looking recipes on the menu there so I may be tempted to investigate buying their recent recipe book, as I do love noodle dishes.

 I think some Asian food is just fantastic and Japanese recipes I absolutely love.
 Many years ago I once spent two weeks in Tokyo on a business trip dealing with Toshiba Corporation.

 In fact, most of the food I tasted in Japan was fantastic, as I am sure all the rugby fans in Japan are noticed during the rugby world cup, which was ongoing as I wrote this.

 Unfortunately, I do not have a flat steel cooking plate at home, but have used a wok instead to create a stir fry recipe instead.

 For this recipe, I have used some lamb leg steaks, but I imagine you could just as easily use some lamb chops or cutlets if you deboned them.